 15 Attic Bathroom Ideas

 1. Pick the boldest wallpaper you can find.

 You didn't think you needed banana leaf wallpaper in your attic bathroom, but you obviously do.
 Here, Chango and Co. shows us how it's done.
-And even though this space is small it doesn't lack one inch of personality.
-Green board and batten lines the lower half of the room, and a mounted toilet graces the wall too, because why not?
+And even though this space is small, it has no lack of personality.
+Green board and batten lines the lower half of the room, and a wall-mounted toilet makes an appearance too, because why not?

 2. Install light wood floors.

 Sure, a lot of attic bathrooms have exposed ceiling beams; it's a structural thing.
 But this one from Kathleen Walsh Interiors has wooden beams and flooring (and a modern farmhouse vanity, too).
 The natural finish on the planks feels minimal and bright, which is especially perfect for attics that lack sunlight.

 3. Let your skylight shine.